Bill Carr (American football): College years

 Carr accepted an athletic scholarship to attend the University of Florida in Gainesville, where he was the center for coach Ray Graves' Florida Gators football team from 1964 to 1966.
-Carr was the roommate of the Gators' Heisman Trophy-winning quarterback Steve Spurrier before Spurrier's marriage in September 1966, and was a team captain his senior year.
-He was named a first-team All-Southeastern Conference selection and a first-team All-American in 1966.
-Carr and the Gators concluded the 1966 season with a 27–12 victory over the Georgia Tech Yellow Jackets in the 1967 Orange Bowl.
+Carr was a teammate and roommate of the Gators' Heisman Trophy-winning quarterback Steve Spurrier for several years, and the two remained friends until Carr's death.
+Carr served as a team captain during his senior year and was named a first-team All-Southeastern Conference selection and a first-team All-American after the season.
+Carr concluded his college playing career in the 1967 Orange Bowl, which the Gators earned a 27–12 victory over the Georgia Tech Yellow Jackets.

 Carr graduated from Florida with a bachelor's degree in Spanish in 1968, and was later inducted into the University of Florida Athletic Hall of Fame as a "Gator Great."